Paperback | $42.00 Short | £28.95 | ISBN: 9780262541473 | 568 pp. | 7 x 9 in | August 2003

 About the Editors

-Robert A. Dahl, a leading authority on democracy, is the author of many books, including A Preface to Democracy, Democracy and Its Critics, and How Democratic Is the American Constitution?
-He is Sterling Professor Emeritus of Political Science at Yale University.
+Robert A. Dahl, was a leading authority on democracy, and the author of many books, including A Preface to Democracy, Democracy and Its Critics, and How Democratic Is the American Constitution?
+He was the Sterling Professor Emeritus of Political Science at Yale University.

 Ian Shapiro is William R. Kenan, Jr. Professor and Chairman of the Department of Political Science at Yale University.